National Insurance Number and UK Bank Account for Indian Workers: What to Do in the First Month

 A National Insurance (NI) number is a unique reference number used by HMRC to track your tax contributions and by the Department for Work and Pensions (DWP) to track your pension record.
 Every person who works or pays tax in the UK needs one.

 You do not need an NI number to start work.
 Your right to work is demonstrated via your eVisa Share Code — your employer checks this through the online right to work service, not through your NI number.
 You can start work on your first day without an NI number and be paid normally.
-However, you will be placed on a "BR" or "emergency" tax code until your NI number is registered with HMRC.
-This typically results in basic rate tax being applied without your personal allowance.
-You will not permanently overpay tax — the position self-corrects once your NI number is linked to your employer — but you may have a backlog refund to claim in the first month.
+However, you may be placed on a "BR" or "emergency" tax code until your NI number is registered with HMRC.
+This can result in basic rate tax being applied without your personal allowance.
+Tax correction and any refund timing varies, so ask payroll or HMRC how it will be corrected.

 Apply for your NI number as soon as you arrive.
 The online application is at GOV.UK and takes about 10 minutes.
 You submit your name, date of birth, address in the UK, eVisa details, and right to work evidence.
-The NI number is issued within four to six weeks by post.
-Keep the letter — your NI number is permanent and you will use it for the rest of your working life in the UK.
+Issuance timing varies; keep the letter when it arrives — your NI number is permanent and you will use it for the rest of your working life in the UK.

 UK Bank Account: The First-Week Problem